yashjonjale/iGEM-IITB/README.md

 # iGEM-IITB
-Official Repo of the iGEM team at IIT Bombay
+Official Repo of the iGEM team of IIT Bombay